• Share this on:

 • Look for alternatives to lower your costs, such as business incubators or government incentives to bring your business to a particular country/region.

 You can also try to sell your software development services directly to European end users.
 Many European companies are looking for cost reduction and delivery capacity, which developing countries can often provide.
-This is one of your unique selling points.
+This is one of your unique selling points (or at least a competitive selling point).
 However, you should be aware that these end users might not have qualified IT staff to work with.

 Direct sales require experience in the European market and are most suitable for relatively large providers that want to target large European end users.
 Your best bet is to focus on a small, underserved niche market.
 For most suppliers from developing countries, however, it is very challenging to sell software development services directly.
 Sometimes, they work together to make a direct sales offer.
 Having one or more existing customers in Europe will help, as references are a must for direct sales.